 We have generated losses since our inception in 2008, during which time we have devoted substantially all of our resources to the research and development of our cell therapies.
 We expect to continue to incur losses for the foreseeable future and our net losses may fluctuate significantly from quarter to quarter.
-Our expenses may increase significantly depending on the progress of our clinical trials, requirements to conduct additional clinical trials (including as a result of the filing of a BLA), requirement for further manufacturing to support our development activities, investment in additional manufacturing capabilities and investment in resources and infrastructure to support the planned commercialization of our cell therapies.
+Our expenses may increase significantly depending on the progress of our clinical trials, requirements to conduct additional clinical trials (including as a result of the filing of a BLA), requirement for further manufacturing to support our development activities, investment in additional manufacturing capabilities, requirements to support collaborations or engagement with third parties and investment in resources and infrastructure to support the planned commercialization of our cell therapies.
 Further information can be founded in Item 1A.
 Risk Factors.